Juan Barbas

-Juan Alberto Barbas (born 23 August 1959 in San Martín, Buenos Aires) is a retired Argentine footballer who played as an attacking or defensive midfielder.
+Juan Alberto Barbas (born 23 August 1959) is an Argentine former professional footballer who played as a midfielder.
 He played for a number of clubs in Argentina, Spain, Italy, and Switzerland before turning his hand to management in 2009 with Racing Club de Avellaneda.

 Club career

-Barbas started his career in 1977 at Racing Club de Avellaneda in the Argentine Primera División.
-He then went on to play for Real Zaragoza in Spain, U.S. Lecce in Italy, FC Locarno, and FC Sion in Switzerland.
+Barbas was born in San Martín, Buenos Aires.
+He started his career in 1977 at Racing Club de Avellaneda in the Argentine Primera División.
+He then went on to play for Zaragoza in Spain, Lecce in Italy, FC Locarno, and FC Sion in Switzerland.

-Barbas was a part of the Sion team that won the 1991–1992 Swiss Championship.
+Barbas was a part of the Sion team that won the 1991–92 Nationalliga A.

 After another spell at Locarno, Barbas returned to Argentina where he had a short spell with Club Atlético Huracán before dropping down to the lower leagues to play for Alvarado de Mar del Plata and then All Boys, where he retired in 1997.

 International career

 Barbas was part of the Argentina Under-20 squad that won the 1979 FIFA World Youth Championship, he went on to play for Argentina 33 times including appearances at the 1982 FIFA World Cup.